Introduction

 Multiple TXTs

-When working with text data, it is ver common that we have to load multiple (or many) files containing texts.
-In this case, we first store the locations of the files in an object (here called fls) and then load the files in these locations using sapply (a looping function).
-In the sapply function, we can use either scan or writeLines to read in the text.
-Below we use scan and then combine the individual elements into a text using the paste function.
-The output shows that we have successfully loaded 7 txt files from the testcorpus that is in the data folder.
+When dealing with text data, it is quite common to encounter scenarios where we need to load multiple files containing texts.
+In such cases, we typically begin by storing the file locations in an object (referred to as fls in this context) and then proceed to load the files using the sapply function, which allows for looping.
+Within the sapply function, we have the option to utilize either scan or writeLines for reading the text.
+In the example below, we employ scan and subsequently merge the individual elements into a single text using the paste function.
+The output demonstrates the successful loading of 7 txt files from the testcorpus located within the data folder.

 # extract file paths